-Lower School boys continued to focus on building the foundational elements of the St. Mark’s mission and learning the values of empathy, compassion, and integrity.
+Lower School boys continued to focus on the foundational elements of St. Mark’s mission, learning the values of empathy, compassion and integrity.
 Middle and Upper School Marksmen had more than their fair share of opportunities to assume increased responsibility for the community at large and to care for others.
-And while student achievement was certainly outstanding during the past year, from four SPC titles in just two seasons, to national honors across many disciplines, and so much more, the really important lessons that our boys learned this year was that our core values matter: demonstrating courage and honor, facing adversity head-on, delaying gratification, respecting others, and exhibiting integrity, compassion, and empathy each day.
-All of these principles make up the foundation of a St. Mark’s education.
+And while student achievement was certainly outstanding during the past year, on a regional and national level, the most important lessons that our boys learned were that our core values have never been more important: demonstrating courage and honor, facing adversity head-on, delaying gratification, respecting others and exhibiting integrity, compassion and empathy each day.
+All of these key tenets make up the foundation of a St. Mark’s education.

-On behalf of all of my colleagues, thank you for your unwavering support.
-Please know that your support and generosity make a difference in the lives of each and every Marksman.
+On behalf of all my colleagues, thank you for your unwavering support.
+Please know that your generosity of spirit and resources makes a difference in the lives of each and every Marksman.